gfxdisp/ColorVideoVDP/metrics.md

 * `cvvdp`

+  The latest version of ColorVideoVDP metric, with latest improvements.

+  ColorVideoVDP v0.6.0 introduced a small change that has greatly improved metric performance when evaluating the results of tone mapping (see Sec.
+3.3 in [this paper](http://dx.doi.org/10.1145/3799902.3811107)) and also improved stability when ColorVideoVDP is used for optimization.
+Prior to v0.6.0, ColorVideoVDP used the reference image to find the background luminance for contrast sensitivity.
+From v0.6.0 onwards, the sensitivity is computed separately for the test and reference images.
+Moreover, ColorVideoVDP 0.6.0 has been retrained on 4 datasets: [XR-DAVID](https://doi.org/10.17863/CAM.108210), [UPIQ](https://doi.org/10.17863/CAM.68372), [KADID10k](https://database.mmsp-kn.de/kadid-10k-database.html) and the dataset from QoMEX 2026 Challenge [Video Quality Assessment for Asymmetric Encoded Videos](https://sites.google.com/view/qomex26-vqm-gc/home).

+* `cvvdp-0-5-6`

   The original ColorVideoVDP metric, as described in the [SIGGRAPH paper](https://doi.org/10.1145/3658144).
+The model parameters has not changed until version 0.5.6.

 * `cvvdp-ml-saliency` [experimental]